Adrian Fletcher: Post-AFL and coaching career

-After being delisted by Fremantle after the 2001 season and not being drafted by another AFL club, Fletcher retired from the AFL, and played for Williamstown Football Club in the VFL for two years.
+Delisted by Fremantle after the 2001 season, and not being drafted by another AFL club, Fletcher retired from the AFL, and played for Williamstown Football Club in the VFL for two years.
 He played 41 games and kicked 17 goals.

 Fletcher won the Williamstown best and fairest award in both these seasons and also won the Norm Goss Medal for best on ground in the 2003 VFL grand final, Fletcher's last game of senior football.
 He also was a development coach for the Collingwood Football Club (Williamstown's AFL-affiliate) during this time.

 In 2004, Fletcher joined the Geelong Football Club as an assistant coach before returning to Collingwood in 2005 as their midfield coach.
 After the 2007 season, he left Collingwood and returned to the Brisbane Lions as an assistant coach, where he remains as of 2011.

 He has made several appearances in AFL Legends Matches.
 His wife, Narelle Fletcher, played 295 games in the Women's National Basketball League.

 Fletcher's son, Jaspa, was taken at Pick 12 in the 2022 AFL draft by the Brisbane Lions under the father–son rule, playing in the 2023, 2024 and 2025 AFL Grand finals.